51Degrees/specifications/device-detection-specification/part2/pipeline-elements/device-detection-on-premise.md

 On-premise device detection has two related metadata structures:
 1. The device detection data file includes metadata relating to the structure of the values that are stored in the file.
-This is exposed by the device detection engine in order to allow users to query the data. \*
+This is exposed by the device detection engine in order to allow users to query the data. [^performance]
 2. All flow elements expose a list of metadata relating to properties populated by that element.
 In the case of the device detection engine, this list will include property metadata derived from the data file metadata mentioned above.

-\* Note that, due to the structure of the data, this is not intended to support high-performance querying scenarios.
+[^performance] Note that, due to the structure of the data, this is not intended to support high-performance querying scenarios.
 For that use-case, customers are directed to our 'csv' data file, which can be consumed and stored in a database or whatever other form is required for querying.